 name: myname label: Name Field hint: 0..1 initial: 0.3

-output is used to convey custom messages, like when a user-defined statusbar button is clicked.
+output is a FIFO used to convey custom messages, like when a user-defined statusbar button is clicked.
 There is also a hidden menu path (=bind only) that allows you to pass a custom message to the output channel.
 This path can be found at global/system/output_msg.

 There is also a second, more experimental, IPC mechanism that disguises itself as a normal connected client and it is more directed towards experienced developers as you will have to hook into both durden and develop using one of the arcan-shmif API bindings, e.g. TUI (see the arcan wiki for more information) .
 For a simple example on how this is used to implement a clipboard manager, see clipboard.